 Shelf labeling is straightforward when you know how to get the process started.
 Here are tips on how to label shelves in a warehouse:

 - Be consistent.
 Your warehouse staff won’t know where certain products belong if your labeling is inconsistent.
+Ensure every product's UPC code and SKU number is easily identifiable on your labels.
 Think about a labeling system that will suit your products best, and use that for all of your product categories.

 - Label starting from the floor up.
 In the event you add more shelves on top of existing ones or move to a larger warehouse in the future, you won’t need to relabel.